 - SEO gets you quick results

 Not true what so ever!
 SEO is an ongoing & evolving process.
 Someone who implemented SEO on their website 2 years ago isn’t performing nearly as well as someone who implements & updates their SEO techniques regularly.
 Google is frequently updating what parameters are needed to rank highest on their website so cheaters can’t stay at the top when honest-to-goodness companies (& small businesses) are working their butts off to even get recognized.
-Just be warned: SEO can take several months before you see a significant increase of results!
+SEO can take several months before you see a significant increase in results!

 - Get your site to Page 1 of the SERPs and your SEO work is done

 SEO is never done!
 As I mentioned before, SEO is evolving & won’t be the same in 6 months, let alone 6 weeks!
 Constantly tweaking will help you rank higher.